Child flown by medical helicopter after fall from Herriman window | Gephardt Daily

 “From all appearances this is just a tragic accident,” Herriman Police Sgt.
 Cory Tsouras said.
 “We’re hoping for the best.”

-The child was taken by a Life Flight helicopter to Primary Children’s Medical Center in Salt Lake City, he said.
+The child was taken by a AirMed helicopter to Primary Children’s Medical Center in Salt Lake City, he said.

 The incident came at 5 p.m. at a residence near 4400 W. Monument Peak Drive.